MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/configure-environment-variables.md

 ## Reuse the environment variable in a flow

 The environment variables you set up are now available in a flow's dynamic content selector.
-Go into an SAP Procurement solution template cloud flow to select the environment variables to reuse in [SAP actions](/connectors/sap/#actions).
+Go into a cloud flow in the SAP Procurement solution to select the environment variables to reuse in [SAP actions](/connectors/sap/#actions).

 > [!IMPORTANT]
 >